Special for women:

 There are many diets, many exercise programs, many trainers.

-But Lean Eating is the only program designed to take care of what matters to you (your health, fitness and well-being) the same way you would take care of what matters to those important to you.
+But Precision Nutrition Coaching is the only program designed to take care of what matters to you (your health, fitness and well-being) the same way you would take care of what matters to those important to you.

 It’s not about giving you more information, or more rules.
 It’s not about yelling at you while we hold a clipboard and you do pushups in the mud.